NiftyZk/niftyzk/readme.md

 [] Support for fflonk Rust verifier
 ```

+## Next Release
+0.1.4 will contain a scaffolded dev.js file to use `circom_tester`.
+It lets developers iterate faster than compiling and running unit tests.
+It will work with the `npm run dev` command inside the scaffolded directory.
+Optionally it will watch the circuits directory with fs.watch and rerun each time a circom file has changed.
+Kind of like a hot reload style development experience.

 ## Available Hash functions:

 * Poseidon Hash - Generally this is the recommended hash function to use